Autobiographical dramas, two former AJFF Selects, and the latest from a comedy superstar are featured in this month's edition.

 The Catcher Was a Spy

-Based on the spy novel of the same name, the film stars Paul Rudd as former baseball Moe Berg, who joined the war effort during World War II and partook in espionage for the U.S. Government.
+Based on the spy novel of the same name, the film stars Paul Rudd as former baseball catcher and coach Moe Berg, who joined the war effort during World War II and partook in espionage for the U.S. Government.
 The film features a lineup of all-stars including Mark Strong, Sienna Miller, Jeff Daniels, Tom Wilkinson, Guy Pearce and Paul Giamatti.